haddocking/haddocking.github.io/education/molmod_online/simulation.md

 Capping is performed with:

 <a class="prompt prompt-cmd">
-python pdb_cap.py --pdb peptide_helix.pdb --cap
+python3.10 pdb_cap.py --pdb peptide_helix.pdb --cap
 </a>

 The script produces a new file named peptide_helix_capped.pdb, which should then be used as input for pdb2gmx.